ror-community/ror-site/content/tutorials/intro-ror-api.md

 - `acronyms`
 - `external_ids`

-Note that the ROR [search interface](https://ror.org/search) uses the `?query` endpoint of the ROR API, as does the [organization search at DataCite Commons](https://commons.datacite.org/ror.org?query=*).
+Note that the ROR [search interface](https://ror.org/search) uses the `?query` parameter of the ROR API, as does the [organization search at DataCite Commons](https://commons.datacite.org/ror.org?query=*).
 These search tools, therefore, will return zero results for searches on values that are not stored in these fields, such as an organization's website: https://api.ror.org/organizations?query=www.oberlin.edu

 {{% callout color="grey" icon="no-icon" %}}
 ### Demonstrations: Simple queries for organization names and identifiers